AN OLD HEBREW DIALECT

 Zohar.
 This is the name of one of the more esoteric Hebrew holy books.
 It is about more spiritual matters, so it begins with the zayin.

-We have now completed the first tier or first series of this form of ancient Hebrew letters.
+We have now completed the first tier or first seven letters of the old dialect.

 These energy centers are much less well known on earth, but they are all real.
-They are all more concerned with mental matters, and less concerned with the physical life or a person.
+They are concerned with mental aspects of life, and less concerned with the physical life or a person.
 Let us examine each of these letters in more detail.

-Tet is the eighth letter.
-This is not true of the other Hebrew alphabets, which have an extra letter inserted called het.
+Tet is the eighth letter in the older dialect.
+This is not true of the Biblical and modern Hebrew alphabets, which have an extra letter inserted called het.
+The tet is associated with our letter T.

 Gender and meaning.
-Tet is a female letter.
-This is because it follows zayin, which is a male letter.
-Also, the eighth energy center is a feminine center on the human and animal bodies.
+Tet is a feminine letter.
+This is because it follows zayin, which is a masculine letter.

 Examples.
 Tallit.
 This word means a prayer shawl in the ancient version of Hebrew and in modern Hebrew.
-It begins with the tet because it is a mental exercise to put on the tallit or prayer shawl.
+It begins with tet or T because a prayer shawl is mainly worn as a mental exercise to help one to “be in the mood” for prayer.
+If it were mainly worn to stay warm, for example, it would begin with a different letter.

-It is not a spiritual exercise, as some believe, based on the spelling of the word.
+Starting with the letter tet or T indicates that wearing a prayer shawl not a spiritual exercise, as some believe.
 It is more of a simple mental exercise that helps “put one in the mood” for prayer.

 Tevilah.
 This means a bath.
 It is not a holy spiritual bath, although the term is sometimes used for a baptism.
-However, the spelling would indicate that this type of bath is or was originally more for cleansing on a physical or mental level, than for cleansing on a spiritual level.
+However, the spelling would indicate that this type of bath is or was originally more for cleansing on a mental level, than for cleansing on either a physical or a spiritual level.

 Tumah.
 This mean unclean.
-Once again, the spelling would indicate it is not about a spiritual uncleanliness, but rather about physical or mental filth or lack of purity.
+Once again, the spelling would indicate its original meaning is not about physical or spiritual uncleanliness, but rather about mental filth or lack of purity.

 Yotzer.
 This Hebrew word refers to the creator of light, another name for God.
 It, too, has to do with the mental aspects of the emotional part of mankind in relation to God.
 Light, as a metaphor, often refers to this level of the Hebrew alphabet.